radkapital/investing/README.md

 # Investing

-This repository contains some of the resources related to investing
+This repository contains some of the resources related to investing.